cloud-partners/oci-MapR/README.md

-# oci-quickstart-mapr
+# oci-mapr
 This is a Terraform module that deploys [MapR](https://mapr.com/products/) on [Oracle Cloud Infrastructure (OCI)](https://cloud.oracle.com/en_US/cloud-infrastructure).
 It is developed jointly by Oracle and MapR.
-For instructions on how to use this material and details on getting support from the vendor that maintains this material, please contact them directly.

 ## Sizing